comavius/wayggle-bg/README.md

 # wayggle-bg

+wayggle-bg provides dynamic wallpapers with shaders for Wayland users.

 ## Installation
 ### via Nix
 wayggle-bg is available through the Nix package manager and it's distributed as a Nix flake.